ImperialCollegeLondon/MSE404-MM/docs/labs/lab05/readme.md

 2. Use some smearing scheme for the calculation of occupation number of bands at each k-point.
 This is in relation to the smearing used in the calculation of the [:link: density of states](#density-of-states).
-The difference is that here the occupation is also smeared (i.e., can no longer be intergers of 0 and 1).
+The difference is that here the occupation is also smeared (i.e., can be a fractional number between 0 and 1).

     To determine the occupation number at each SCF step, we first need to obtain the Fermi energy of the system.
 This is usually achieved by using the finite